simon-nowak/salesforce-ci/README.md

-# DreamHouse Aura Sample Application for Salesforce
+# GitLab CI/CD for Salesforce

+This is the project where we are developing the GItLab CI/CD template for Salesforce/Apex applications.

-This is the GitLab version of the Aura version of the [Dreamhouse sample application](http://www.dreamhouseapp.io/) from Salesforce.com.
+It's based on the Aura version of the [Dreamhouse sample application](http://www.dreamhouseapp.io/) from Salesforce.com.

+### GitLab CI

+To use GitLab CI, set the following environment variables:

+- `PACKAGE_NAME`: `Dreamhouse`
+- `SERVER_KEY_PASSWORD`: This is `Password01` if you followed the instructions provided for generating the server key.
+- `SF_USERNAME`: Your username
+- `SF_CONSUMER_KEY`: The consumer key for the app, from the UI

+### Some notes

+- Expects `secure.key.enc` to be at the root, not in an `assets` directory.
+- No support for a `JWT` directory within the project - more securely, use `~/.jwt` to keep certificates and the like.

+## Legacy README content

 Dreamhouse is a sample application for the real estate business built on the Salesforce platform.
 It allows brokers to manage their properties and customers to find their dream house.